adaxi/Flat/README.md

 }
 ```

-The library can do the revese operation as well: unflatten.
+The library can do the reverse operation as well: unflatten.

 Use the library